AliSoftware/alisoftware.github.io/_posts/2018-12-16-swift5-stringinterpolation-part2.md

 ## The goal

-One of the first application I thought about when seeint that [new StringInterpolation design in Swift 5](https://github.com/apple/swift-evolution/blob/master/proposals/0228-fix-expressiblebystringinterpolation.md) was to make it easy to build an `NSAttributedString`.
+One of the first application I thought about when seeing that [new StringInterpolation design in Swift 5](https://github.com/apple/swift-evolution/blob/master/proposals/0228-fix-expressiblebystringinterpolation.md) was to make it easy to build an `NSAttributedString`.

-My goal was to be able to create an attributed string using a syntax like this:
+My goal was to be able to create an attributed string using a syntax like this[^1]:

 ```swift
 let username = "AliGator"